mshemadarshini/dxc-digitalexplorer/MetaModels/globalMetaNodes.md

 | | |  | X | X |  |

 ## Person
-Reference node for all people assoicated with any module, action or node within the database.
+Reference node for all people associated with any module, action or node within the database.

 **Used in**